Felix Valera

 Felix Manuel Valera Alvarez (born 19 January 1988) is a Dominican professional boxer who held the WBA interim light-heavyweight title from 2015 to 2016.
 As an amateur Valera won a silver medal at the 2010 Central American and Caribbean Games in the middleweight weight category.

 Professional career

-Valera won the interim WBA light-heavyweight title on August 23, 2015, defeating Stanyslav Kashtanov by split decision.
+Valera won the interim WBA light-heavyweight title on 23 August 2015, defeating Stanyslav Kashtanov by split decision at Rixos Mriya Resort Hotel in Yalta, Russia.

+In his first defense, he lost the title, and his unbeaten professional record, against Dmitry Bivol at Khodynka Ice Palace in Moscow, Russia, on 21 May 2016, going down to a unanimous decision loss.